Book a Tour

 🏛️

 Set in the beautiful Auckland Domain on an ancient volcanic cone, this world-class museum houses the finest collection of Māori and Pacific Island taonga (treasures) in the world.
-The daily cultural performances and natural history galleries are outstanding.
+Daily cultural performances and natural history galleries are outstanding, including a comprehensive volcanic field exhibition.

 Beachside